-The story begins when the English troops were camped in Nova Scotia at Cape Breton during the war with America.
+The Wynyard ghost story begins when the English troops camped in Nova Scotia at Cape Breton during the war with America.
 At the time, the weather was severe.
 The harbor was frozen and the supplies expected from England delayed.
-On the afternoon of 15 October 1785, four officers — Sir Hildebrand Oakes, Colonel Ralph Gore, Captain John Coape Sherbrooke, and Lieutenant George West Wynyard — in the 33rd regiment dined together in their small barrack.
+On the afternoon of 15 October 1785, four officers — Sir Hildebrand Oakes, Colonel Ralph Gore, Captain John Coape Sherbrooke, and Lieutenant George West Wynyard — of the 33rd regiment dined together in their small barrack.
 The men drank no wine and “retired from the mess to continue together the occupations of the morning.”

 “I do not know … but a figure has certainly come into this room and passed into the bedroom, and Wynyard said it was his brother Jack, and he is searching the other room; but there can be no one there, for there is no place to hide.”

-Sherbrooke claimed that as he and Wynyard were studying a figure suddenly appeared “dressed in a hunting suit such as he never saw before, with a hunting cap on his head, and a whip in his hand.”
-He noted that the figure “had come in from the outer door, looked fixedly at Colonel Wynyard, and passed into the inner room without speaking.”
-Sherbrooke maintained that the figure was a tall 20-year-old youth, “whose appearance was that of extreme emaciation.”
-Sherbrooke continued and told Gore that he was struck by the presence of the mysterious stranger and turned to Wynyard, who was sitting nearby.
+“A man dressed in a hunting suit such as he never saw before, with a hunting cap on his head, and a whip in his hand, had come in from the outer door, looked fixedly at Colonel Wynyard, and passed into the inner room without speaking.”

+He also maintained that the figure was a tall 20-year-old youth, “whose appearance was that of extreme emaciation.”
+Sherbrooke then continued and told Gore that he was struck by the presence of the mysterious stranger and turned to Wynyard, who was sitting nearby.
 The report of what happens next follows:

-[He] directed his attention to the guest who [had ] … broken in upon their studies.
+“[He] directed his attention to the guest who [had ] … broken in upon their studies.
 As soon as Wynyard’s eyes were turned towards the mysterious visitor, his countenance became suddenly agitated.
-‘I have heard,’ Sir John Sherbrooke [said], ‘of a man’s being as pale as death, but I never saw a living face assume the appearance of a corpse, except Wynyard’s at that moment.’
+‘I have heard,’ Sir John Sherbrooke [said], ‘of a man’s being as pale as death, but I never saw a living face assume the appearance of a corpse, except Wynyard’s at that moment.'”

 “He was deprived of the faculty of speech, and … as they looked silently upon the figure, it proceeded slowly in to the adjoining apartment, and in, the act of passing them, cast its eyes with an expression of somewhat melancholy affection on young Wynyard.”

 Thinking there must be some deception, the two men followed the figure into the bedroom, but Wynyard’s brother Jack could not be found.
 When Oakes ran down the narrow pathway that lead to the barracks, he also found no one present.
 The men noted the time and day of the event and made a pact to not mention the mysterious occurrence to their regiment, but because Wynyard was so concerned about his brother’s health, “at length [he] awakened the curiosity of his comrades, and eventually … [made] a declaration … which he had in vain determined to conceal.”